veltzer/jschess/README.md

 jschess
 =======

-version: 194
+version: 0.0.1

-jschess is a JavaScript based chess board

-jschess is a JavaScript chess board written in pure JavaScript.
+description: jschess is a JavaScript chess board written in pure JavaScript.
 It allows yo to create a chess board, have it show games in PGN notation from a server, moves pieces around, set up positions and more.